How Big Brands Are Using Emojis & How You Can, Too

 Here are 3 examples of how brands use emojis:

 Starbucks has obvious emojis to pick from (☕️?) and they’re active emoji users.
 But, where they’ve narrowed in on emoji for brand-use, is with their Veterans support program and other positive movements, such as their “Do Good” campaign.
 These special causes are always marked with a ?.

 Whole Foods has the lucky disposition of being brand that has many applicable emojis.
 However, if you follow the brand, you’ll see they are big fans of ?.
 While celebration hands might not scream “grocery store”, it serves a bigger brand initiative.
 One that says, “we got you, count on quality food sources from us”.

-Under Armor hasn’t committed to a single emoji, however, they consistently use the 2 strong emojis- ? and ?.
-Seeing strength-inducing emojis next to body positive imagery really amps up their messaging.
+Under Armor hasn’t committed to a single emoji, but they do consistently use 2 strong emojis: 💪and 👊.
+Seeing strength-suggestive emojis next to body-positive imagery really amps up their message.

-Start thinking how your brand can use emojis
+Start thinking about how your brand can utilize emojis

 So, what steps can you take to establish a more cohesive brand identity when using emojis in your social media?
 Pick 1 -3 emojis that speak to your brand and use them consistently when talking about organizational updates, offers, or special initiatives.
 You can still accentuate expressions with appropriate emojis, but be consistent to your brand-focused messaging.
 Not only will it help your audience associate you with particular images, but it’ll help them navigate your feed to identify specific posts.